The Angels Difference

 Upon becoming an approved resource family, each family is required to take at least one respite (short term / less than 10 days) placement of a child(ren) who is already in care with another Angels family.
 This important final step provides our newly approved families the opportunity to experience foster care first hand and ensure it is a path they desire to follow.
 Upon successfully completing a respite placement, each newly approved family now becomes available to take a placement of their own.

-Four to six months is the typical length of time it takes to become an approved Resource Family.
-Families who make completing the approval process a personal priority are often able to complete it in less than six months.
+Nine to twelve months is the typical length of time it takes to become an approved Resource Family.
+Families who make completing the approval process a personal priority may be able to complete it in less time.

 What is a Resource Family?

 A Resource Family is a Foster Family, but as of January 1, 2017, and in support of Continuum of Care Reform (CCR), the State of California has implemented a new children-centered and family friendly review and approval process; replacing and combining elements of foster parent licensing, relative caregiver approval, guardianship approval and adoption approval.

 RFA or Resource Family Approval together with CCR work to increase capacity across the entire continuum of foster care placement options to better meet the needs of vulnerable children in home-based family care.

 The approval process is as follows:

 - Prepares families/caregivers to better meet the needs of children placed in foster care through the trauma informed model of care